alfonsotech/bphil/README.md

 # bPhil: A Public Philosophy Platform

 A platform for sharing and curating freely available, online philosophy content via "Topics."
 Via "Paths," a curriculum site for the independent study of Philosophy.
-Forcoming "Tribes" will allow people to meet each others similarly interested in philosophical study and discussion.
+Forthcoming "Tribes" will allow people to meet others similarly interested in philosophical study and discussion.

 ## Getting Started